 The pharmaceutical industry has been characterized by extensive litigation regarding patents and other intellectual property rights, and companies have employed intellectual property litigation to gain a competitive advantage.
-We may become subject to infringement claims or litigation arising out of patents and pending applications of our competitors, or additional interference proceedings declared by the PTO to determine the priority of inventions.
-The defense and prosecution of intellectual property suits, PTO proceedings, and related legal and administrative proceedings are costly and time-consuming to pursue, and their outcome is uncertain.
-Litigation may be necessary to enforce our issued patents, to protect our trade secrets and know-how, or to determine the enforceability, scope, and validity of the proprietary rights of others.
-An adverse determination in litigation or interference proceedings to which we may become a party could subject us to significant liabilities, require us to obtain licenses from third parties, or restrict or prevent us from selling our products in certain markets.
+We may become subject to infringement claims or litigation arising out of present and future patents and other proceedings of our competitors.
+The defense and prosecution of intellectual property suits are costly and time-consuming to pursue, and their outcome is uncertain.
+Litigation may be necessary to determine the enforceability, scope, and validity of the proprietary rights of others.
+An adverse determination in litigation to which we may become a party could subject us to significant liabilities, require us to obtain licenses from third parties, or restrict or prevent us from selling our products in certain markets.
 Although patent and intellectual property disputes might be settled through licensing or similar arrangements, the costs associated with such arrangements may be substantial and could include our paying large fixed payments and ongoing royalties.
 Furthermore, the necessary licenses may not be available on satisfactory terms or at all.

 Competitors may infringe our patents, and we may file infringement claims to counter infringement or unauthorized use.
-This can be expensive, particularly for a company of our size, and time-consuming.
+Third parties may assert that our patents are invalid and/or unenforceable in these proceedings.
+Such litigation can be expensive, particularly for a company of our size, and time-consuming.
 In addition, in an infringement proceeding, a court may decide that a patent of ours is not valid or is unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover its technology.
 An adverse determination of any litigation or defense proceedings could put one or more of our patents at risk of being invalidated or interpreted narrowly.